CSC231-WCU/csc231/_episodes/03-data-representation.md

 > - [IEEE Standard 754](https://standards.ieee.org/standard/754-2019.html)
 >   - Established in 185 as uniform standard for floating point arithmetic
 >   - Supported by all major CPUs
->   - Some CPUs don’t implement IEEE 754 in fulle.g., early GPUs, Cell BE processor
+>   - Some CPUs don’t implement IEEE 754 in full, for example, early GPUs, Cell BE processor
 > - Driven by numerical concerns
 >   - Nice standards for rounding, overflow, underflow
 >   - Hard to make fast in hardware (Numerical analysts predominated over hardware